junxit/us-congress-bills-111/metadata.md

 - 2010-07-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-531.
 - 2010-07-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-531.
 - 2010-07-14 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2010-11-30 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-12-14 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-366.
+- 2010-12-14 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-366.
+- 2010-12-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 693.